oorbea/rural-game-2-backend/README.md

 Rural Game 2 is a turn-based multiplayer drinking game where players are assigned challenges, truth-or-dare tasks, and other activities to complete for points.
 The backend handles real-time communication through WebSockets, manages game state with Redis, and persists data in a MySQL database.

 **Developed by:** 6 computer science students from FIB - UPC (Barcelona)
-- 3 students working on frontend/react app
+- 3 students working on frontend/react app [Check it too!](https://github.com/Yearsuck/Rural_Game-Frontend)
 - 3 students working on backend/devops

 ## Features